Used Car Advice

 Whether you’re buying, selling, researching, or just plain addicted to used cars as I am, this page is going to help you whatever the reason.
-The ‘Advice’ page and the associated blog posts featured on this website will give you an insight into what to look for in a car to suit your needs, personality, and budget.
+The Car Advice page and the associated blog posts featured on this website will give you online car advice into what to look for in a car to suit your needs, personality, and budget, while offering suggestions on the best used cars to buy.
 On the flip side, if you are selling to upgrade or buy a car more suited to your current needs, this site will give you an idea of what to do, see what buyers are wanting and most importantly expect if you are selling.
-This site will provide you with all the tools to confidently buy in the future.
-So, let’s get stuck in and take a look at the absolute must-do’s to confidently buy and sell in the following articles.

-The Essential Guide to Buying a Used Vehicle
+Essential Car Advice for Buying a Used Car

 While the prospect sounds exciting, yet daunting, there are a few basic checks you can do yourself before getting a mechanic in.

 Firstly, decide the purpose of the vehicle.
 It’s easy to get carried away dreaming of a 2-door sports car or of conquering the earth in a big, gas-guzzling 4 wheel drive, and buying it on the spot!
 Realistically however, you need to decide what it would be for: traveling to work, carrying boxes or people around, a first car for your teenage son/daughter, environmentally-friendly, or a classic.
 Manual or Automatic?
 More people are opting to get an ‘automatic’ license as it’s the easier option, and there are more vehicles out there to choose from.
 However, if you can drive and prefer a manual stick shift, then you’re in luck when it comes to the price.
 Manuals are generally cheaper (usually between one and two thousand dollars cheaper), and although you are more likely to pick up an older model, on the flip side there aren’t as many around on the used car market.